The History of Sports Betting

 Delaware recently proclaimed that the state wants to allow single bets, in addition to its permission of making parley bets.
 While the lawsuit regarding that issue is prepared for and litigated, there is always another option…over the years, placing wagers on sports has become a much easier process due to the rise of online sportsbooks.
+Here’s some info from a third party on how to become a bookie.

 Sports Betting in the Early Days